Emurasoft/tutorial/readme.md

 	 3. **Import a 16 bit color, 16x16 pixel bitmap image to the resource file.** If EmEditor is unable to load the icon, try opening and saving it in paint, as a .bmp with 256 colors.
 	 4. In the enum on the main .cpp file, **change the value of `_IDS_MENU`, `_IDS_STATUS`, and `_IDS_NAME` to the ID name of the name string, and `_IDB_BITMAP` to the bitmap ID.** The IDs are listed on resource.h.

+# What Can You Do With a Plugin?
-More to be added soon!
+To be added soon!